froberge/githubaction-azurevault-demo/README.md

 * Access to [Azure Porttal](https://portal.azure.com/#home)

+### Creation of the Azure Key Vault
+:warning: TBD

+### Creation of the Azure Service Principal to access Key Vault.
+:warning: TBD

 #### OpenShift Actions runners
 The easiest way to add self-hosted runners to your Red Hat OpenShift environment is to use the `OpenShift Actions Runner Installer`.

-1.

 For this demo we will be using GitHug Actions runners onto an existing OpenShift cluster.
-Red Hat as developed a set og tools to help installing this.
+Red Hat as developed a set of tools to help installing this.
 * [OpenShift Action runner](https://github.com/redhat-actions/openshift-actions-runners) which consist of a set of container images tahat run the GitHub Actions runner
 * [OpenShift Runner Chart](https://github.com/redhat-actions/openshift-actions-runner-chart), Helm chart to deploy pods from those images.
 * [OpenShift Actions Runner Installer](https://github.com/redhat-actions/openshift-actions-runner-installer), an action to automate the helm install, building the runner mangement into your workflows.